tekknolagi/tekknolagi.github.com/bread.md

   Yeast               1 %       3 g
 ```

+Make biga overnight.
+Combine with dough in the morning.
+Stretch and fold once
+or twice.
+Don't shape.
+Gently transfer to counter or floured pan to prove.  a
+little bit.
+Bake 25 minutes at 425F.

 See the [King Arthur](https://www.kingarthurbaking.com/recipes/rustic-italian-ciabatta-recipe)
 recipe and [pro formulas](https://www.kingarthurbaking.com/pro/formulas/ciabatta).
 They differ a little bit in their hydation but that's fine.